-Sodium lignosulfonate (NBS48) is an alternate material that can be substituted or used in conjunction with phenol.
-NBS48 is stored in totes.
+Sodium lignosulfonate (NBS) is an alternate material that can be substituted or used in conjunction with phenol.
+NBS is stored in totes.

 The tanks, both formaldehyde and phenol/LPE storage, are designed to operate in a pressure range of atmospheric to slight vacuum pressure (less 2 inches of water).
 The tanks are also insulated.
-Steam coils maintain the formaldehyde tanks temperature at approximately 131°F (Fahrenheit).
+Steam coils maintain the formaldehyde tanks temperature.

-As an alternative to having formaldehyde shipped to the facility, formaldehyde is manufactured on site.
+Formaldehyde is manufactured on site.
+Formaldehyde can also be received by the facility.
 Formaldehyde storage tank emissions (T-73, T-74, T-75, T-76, T-83, and T-84) are directed to the inlet of the formaldehyde process.
 Loading emissions are controlled by either vapor balance or the fume scrubber (SN-01).